-4.1 The action plan (see appendix 2) identifies both the recommendations from the review team, and also the proposed actions developed by planning services to address these issues.

-- 4.2 Some of the actions such as lifting the housing moratorium, and engaging with Birmingham City Council at director level, have already been implemented.
-Some of the other recommendations focus on the delivery of development targets associated with the Regional Spatial Strategy (RSS).
-This part of the development plan, however, has now been revoked meaning that these recommendations may need to be reassessed in the light of the new planning regime which focuses on bottom-up local planning, rather than top-down regional planning. - 4.3 Whilst most of the recommendations are to be implemented by officers, in a number of key areas, members' involvement in the way the planning service operates is the subject of the review team's recommendations.
+- 4.1 The action plan (see appendix 2) identifies both the recommendations from the review team, and also the proposed actions required the address these issues. - 4.2 Some of the actions such as lifting the housing moratorium, and engaging with Birmingham City Council at director level, have already been implemented.
+Some of the other recommendations focussed on the delivery of development targets associated with the Regional Spatial Strategy (RSS).
+This part of the development plan has now been revoked meaning these recommendations may need to be reassessed in the light of the new planning regime which focuses on bottom up local planning, rather than top down regional planning. - 4.3 Whilst most of the recommendations are for officers to implement, in a number of key areas members involvement in the way the planning service operates is also the subject of review team's recommendations.
 Officers will work with members on delivering these actions.